A topic from the subject of Experimentation in Chemistry.

 • There are two main types of quantitative analysis: gravimetric analysis and volumetric analysis.

-• Volumetric analysis involves measuring the volume of a reagent that reacts with the analyte.
+• Volumetric analysis (also known as titrimetry) involves measuring the volume of a reagent of known concentration (a standard solution) that reacts completely with the analyte.
+This reaction is usually a neutralization, redox, or precipitation reaction.

 Main Concepts: